The Africa-America Institute (AAI) has big dreams for the people of Africa—and most importantly, it has strategies for making those dreams a reality.

-- Approx. 80 job candidates who attended the Talent Summit greatly benefited from networking with top recruiters
+- Approximately 80 job candidates who attended AAI’s Talent Summit greatly benefited from networking with top recruiters.

-- The State of Education in Africa Conference had sold-out attendance
+- The organization’s State of Education in Africa Conference had sold-out attendance.

-- We effectively ignited interest among attendees to participate in the shaping of a prosperous, competitive African economy
+- The Wakeman Agency effectively ignited interest among attendees to participate in the shaping of a prosperous, competitive African economy.

-- The conference was so successful that AAI is hosting a second conference
+- The inaugural conference was so successful that AAI hosted a second conference.

-For the United States and other industrialized nations, bolstering developing countries is not only beneficial from a global economic standpoint; it also is vital for helping these countries to be self-sufficient and to retain a competitive workforce that satisfies their employment needs.
+For the United States and other industrialized nations, bolstering developing African countries is not only beneficial from a global economic standpoint, but vital for helping these countries to be self-sufficient, and to retain a competitive workforce that satisfies their employment needs.

-AAI is working to address Africa’s educational and professional disparities to help Africans navigate the opportunities that currently exist, as well as to prepare them to compete in an increasingly ambitious marketplace.
-The task involves honing existing talent in addition to encouraging youth and adults alike to obtain 21st-century training, which will ultimately get them in the driver’s seat of their growing economies.
+AAI works to address Africa’s educational and professional disparities to help Africans navigate the opportunities that currently exist, as well as to prepare them to compete in an increasingly ambitious marketplace.
+The task involves honing existing talent in addition to encouraging youth and adults alike to obtain 21st-century training, which will ultimately place them in the driver’s seat of their growing economies.

-The Wakeman Agency places a high priority on implementing AAI’s vision in a way that garners support and reinforces the positive impact of its transformative programs.
-In support of AAI’s mission, we recently produced two of its premier events—the Talent Summit and the State of Education in Africa Conference—which entailed the identification of potential speakers, theme building, creation of course descriptions, outreach to speakers and panelists, and traditional event planning services.
+The Wakeman Agency prioritizes implementing AAI’s vision in a way that garners support and reinforces the positive impact of its transformative programs.
+In support of AAI’s mission, we produced two of its premier events—the Talent Summit and the State of Education in Africa Conference—which entailed the identification of potential speakers, theme building, creation of course descriptions, outreach to speakers and panelists and traditional planning services for both events.

 The Talent Summit connected individuals who were interested in working in Africa-focused STEM fields with potential employers from the corporate, government and nonprofit sectors.
 This multi-platform event provided networking opportunities as well as a study of how the growth of the healthcare, technology and skilled labor sectors are shaping Africa’s economy.
 Attendees interfaced with representatives from such organizations as the Global Access Health Network, Face2Face Africa, General Electric Africa, Tiphub Africa, and many others.